hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 #### Degrees of testability compared by reference to dimensions
 - Limitation of subclass relation in answering the question of the number of parameters which have to be ascertained, and to be substituted in the formula
-- Compare theories as to their degrees of testability by ascertaining the minimum degree of composition which a basic stm must have if it is to be able to contradict the theory
+- Compare degrees of testability of theories by ascertaining the minimum degree of composition which a basic stm must have if it is to be able to contradict the theory
 - -> Need to find a way to compare basic stms in order to ascertain whether they are more or less composite
 - All basic stms, whatever their content, whose degree of composition does not reach the requisite minimum,